 - Take pictures for the Willow Park records and online postings

-Events may include a drum circle, crafts for families, scavenger hunts, weather-related activities.
-Volunteers are encouraged to present ideas for crafts or other programs that can be done outdoors.
+Event activities may include a drumming circle, crafts for families, scavenger hunts, weather-related activities.
+Volunteers are encouraged to present ideas for crafts. nature games or other activities that can be done outdoors.
 Volunteers needed in the planning stages and to help on the day of the event.
-Yearly events are: Maple Syrup Day, Earth Day, Wildlife Day, Nature in the fall with Pumpkins, Birds of Hungry Hollow.

-Kids Nature Mornings in July and August Wild Canada Summer of discovery consists of themed discovery of local animals and plants.
-Activities may include nature walks and park exploration, handicrafts, caring for nature - stewardship, games.
+Kids Nature Mornings in July and August called "Discovering Our Friends in Nature" consists of a themed discovery of local animals and plants.
+Activities may include nature walks and exploration, handicrafts, caring for nature - stewardship, games.